mp-patel04/AI-Impact-Dashboard/README.md

 # 🧠 AI Impact Power BI Dashboard

-This repository hosts a feature-rich, interactive **Power BI dashboard** that explores the **impact of Artificial Intelligence across industries** using a real-world CSV dataset.
+This repository hosts a feature-rich, interactive **Power BI dashboard** that explores the **impact of Artificial Intelligence on Developer Performance and Focus across industries** using a real-world CSV dataset.
 The dashboard combines modern BI features and intuitive UX design to deliver actionable insights for data-driven decision-making.

 ---